 Diving requires a considerable amount of focus and judgment so the last thing you want to do is take something that will inhibit your senses in any way.
 Alcohol and illegal drugs should never be used on a day that you plan to dive since both of these substances impair your judgment.
 Also remember that just because you don’t “feel anything” right then does not mean that the effects will not kick in later.

-Prescription medications can be just as detrimental to a diver as illegal substances.
-Before diving, always check with your doctor to be sure that it is safe to dive while taking any medications that you may be on.
+Prescription medications to help with addiction can be just as detrimental to a diver as illegal substances.
+There is a never ending debate of suboxone vs methadone as a better treatment but before diving, always check with your doctor to be sure that it is safe to dive while taking any medications that you may be on.
 It’s often a good idea to get a full physical before diving so that medical conditions along with prescriptions can be addressed.

 For most, these guidelines are mere common sense and have become a routine part of any dive, but it’s vital to the safety of all that everyone does their part.
 Diving is an exciting and enjoyable experience and a few extra measures for safety’s sake can make certain that it stays that way.